collective/collective.recipe.backup/README.rst

 ============

-This recipe is mostly a wrapper around the ``bin/repozo`` script in your zope buildout.
+This recipe is mostly a wrapper around the ``bin/repozo`` script in your Zope buildout.
 It requires that this script is already made available.
 If this is not the case, you will get an error like this when you run one of the scripts: ``bin/repozo: No such file or directory``.
 You should be fine when you are on Plone 3 or when you are on Plone 4 and are using ``plone.recipe.zeoserver``.
-If this is not the case, the easiest way of getting a ``bin/repozo`` script is to add a new section in your buildout.cfg (do not forget to add it in the ``parts`` directive)::
+If this is not the case, the easiest way of getting a ``bin/repozo`` script is to add a new section in your ``buildout.cfg`` (do not forget to add it in the ``parts`` directive)::

   [repozo]